-As one of the oldest non-profit organizations, founded in the District of Columbia, SJCS is committed to supporting and advocating for people of all abilities.
-SJCS supports people to have a meaningful life, and to build stronger communities.
-By fostering a sense of belonging, and enhancing a person’s ability to reach their full potential.
+As one of the oldest non-profit organizations founded in the District of Columbia, SJCS is committed to supporting and advocating for people of all abilities.
+SJCS works to build stronger communities and to ensure that all people have a meaningful quality of life.

-This commitment and focus has allowed SJCS to grow and annually support people beyond its original District of Columbia footprint.
-Today, in addition to the District of Columbia, we provide services in four states: Delaware, Pennsylvania, Tennessee, and Virginia.
+This commitment and focus have allowed SJCS to grow and annually support people beyond its original District of Columbia footprint.
+Today, in addition to the District of Columbia, we provide services in four states: Delaware, New York, Tennessee, and Virginia.

 At St. John’s Community Services (SJCS), we are proud of our rich history in supporting people with disabilities to seek a better life.
 As one of the oldest non-profit organizations founded in the District of Columbia, we remain committed to helping and advocating for all individuals with disabilities and other social and personal challenges as we continue to expand our scope of services to include programs aimed at helping those in all communities looking to build a meaningful life.

-At the heart of our services and programs is our mission – advancing community support and opportunities for people living with disabilities.
-This commitment and focus has allowed SJCS to grow beyond our original District of Columbia footprint.
-Today, we provide services in Virginia, Tennessee, Pennsylvania, Delaware, and Maryland, where our nationally recognized “program without walls” activist approach supports people and communities alike.
+At the heart of our services and programs is our mission – Advancing inclusive communities where every person, regardless of circumstances, has the right and opportunity to live their best life.
+This commitment and focus have allowed SJCS to grow beyond our original District of Columbia footprint.
+Today, we provide services in Virginia, Tennessee, Delaware, and New York, where our nationally recognized “program without walls” activist approach supports people and communities alike.
 This successful method enables those we serve to experience new opportunities and to fully participate in and become valuable contributors to their communities.

 As a community, we drive social change and continue to advocate for full inclusion of people with disabilities and other social and personal challenges into their local communities.
 We do this through assistance with access to housing, employment, education, healthcare, and relationships.
 We open the doors to autonomy where each person becomes a strong thread in a woven fabric that supports and binds neighbors together.